-For beginners in the world of programming, the biggest dilemma for beginners is finding where to learn to code or what are the most popular programming languages in 2020 that one should master for career benefits.
+In the world of programming, the biggest dilemma for beginners is finding where to learn to code or what are the most popular programming languages in 2020 that one should master for career benefits.
 At times, professional coders also face a situation where learning a new language seems more fruitful.

 Whatever may be the reason, here is a list of the most popular programming languages across the world to know which languages are ruling the charts.
-This list of top programming languages is based on the data sourced from TIOBE Programming Community Index, which is a popular indicator of the popularity of programming languages.
+This list of top programming languages is based on the data sourced from the TIOBE Programming Community Index — a popular indicator of the popularity of programming languages.

 TIOBE calculates the ratings by analyzing data from Google, Yahoo!, Bing, Wikipedia, Amazon, Baidu, and YouTube.
 Variables like the number of professional developers worldwide, training courses, and third-party vendors have also factored in this list.